sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 ## Closing thoughts

 There is one Template we haven't talked about: `pvt-ipxe`.
 It is included because some time ago I used it.
 I no longer do, but I didn't want to throw it away, in case I would need it at some point.
 It was used to build Host/Full Host images and use those images to install my systems.
-I switched over to `PXE` - it is just much more convenient :slightly_smiling_face:
+I switched over to `PXE` - it is just much more convenient
+:slightly_smiling_face:

 We have been discussing *my* way of Kickstarting in this blog post.
 There are virtually unlimited ways of doing the same thing but different to this approach.

 Decide on your own, if such a highly customized Kickstart is worth the maintenance .. until next time :sunglasses:

 ## Change log

+### 2024-03-11

+- `markdownlint` fixes
+- Spelling fixes

 ### 2024-03-09